numpy/numpy/doc/source/user/c-info.ufunc-tutorial.rst

 a function with a particular set of argument types.

 One (usually) minor detail is that Numba ufuncs are not "true" Numpy ufuncs.
-This would only matter if you try to use them as a :c:type:`PyUFuncObject` from within C.
+This would normally only matter if you try to use them as a :c:type:`PyUFuncObject` from within C. They support most of the same behavior as Numpy ufuncs, including the ``__array_ufunc__`` interoperability protocol that lets them handle other array types.

 Cython
 ------